GameServerManagers/LinuxGSM-Docs/Support.md

-Find out the best way we can help you
+Find out the best way we can help you.

 Getting Support
 -----------